microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 * Iterate over specific LinAlg DXIL op calls.
 * If operation is outside minimum requirements, gather detailed usage information.
+* Gather usage information on a per-function basis.
+* Aggregate usage information to callers, and ultimately to entry points and exported functions.
+* For library targets (RDAT), intermediate per-function usage information is stored per entry point and per-exported function.
+* For non-library targets (PSV0), all usage in the module can be collected without gathering it on a per-function basis.

-Extended usage information is gathered for the following operation groups, where "shapes" refer to (M,N,K) operation shapes, and "types" refer to the element types of the matrices and vectors.
+Usage information is gathered for the following operation groups, where "shapes" refer to (M,N,K) operation shapes, and "types" refer to the element types of the matrix or vector operation arguments.

 * `ThreadVectorMatrixMultiply`
   * Iterate `LinAlgMatVecMul`/`LinAlgMatVecMulAdd` calls and gather types.